 Over the years while listening to Wagner, a rule of thumb of sorts occurred to me.
 And to Bruckner the same applies as to Wagner.
 Don't play it too slowly because the music becomes, all too quick, a dragging procession in which the pathos rings hollow.
 For performers and interpreters it’s pivotal do not narrow the potential of a score to the flat flavours of one's own mind.
 Essential is to let the music speak for itself, as far as necessary and possible.
 Also sprach der Zuhörer.

 This morning, over a cup of coffee and the morning paper, I listened to two versions of Anton Bruckner's Sixth Symphony, one of my favourite symphonies by the Austrian composer and organist.
 The first one conducted by Joseph Keilberth.
 A renowned opera conductor who was a familiar face in Bayreuth in the 1950s.
-His 1955 Bayreuther Ring cycle is regarded as benchmark but it’s his 1952 Ring that has my preference.
-In lesser sound but in these renditions of Wagner's tetralogy Keilberth swings his baton with more candour than in his 1955 performances.
-He is considered, not in the least because of that 1955-Ring, the first stereo recording of that work, as a Wagnerian of repute and as such it is not surprising that Bruckner also suited him well.
+His 1955 Bayreuther Ring cycle is regarded as benchmark and he is considered, not in the least because of that 1955-Ring, the first stereo recording of that work, as a Wagnerian of repute.
+It is not surprising that Bruckner also suited him well.
 His Bruckner recordings are a lot fewer in number, but the quality is no less.
 Right from the start of the first movement, it becomes clear why Keilberth's performance with the Berliner Philharmoniker was for years the benchmark recording of Bruckner's Sixth.
 Under Keilberth's baton, Bruckner really comes to life.
 Under Keilberth, Bruckner is majestic and grandiose but also virile (!), fresh-faced and funny.
 The metaphor often brought up in connection with Bruckner, in which his symphonies are portrayed as cathedrals of sound, is hopelessly inadequate with Keilberth and that is one of the greatest compliments I can think of for this recording.
 Keilberth understands that maximum eloquence is not the same as trying to make a maximum impression.
 The difference with Celibidache's recording with the Münchner Philharmoniker that I listened to afterwards could not be bigger.

 - Wouter de Moor